 - maintaining deployment and continuous integration platforms, and developer tooling such as Webpack

 - improving dependencies, and extracting and maintaining open source libraries

 Software Development Undergraduate // UKCloud // July 2018-August 2019

 As part of a Scrum team of six, I was responsible for the company's software built with Ruby on Rails.
 This includes the customer portal, which faced over a hundred public sector companies including Genomics England.
 I was responsible for:

-- The Identity and Access Management API (IDAM), which is backed by a Single Sign-On (Red Hat SSO) system
+- building our Identity and Access Management API (IDAM), which was backed by a Single Sign-On (Red Hat SSO) system

-- I defended a proposal I devised that influenced a critical part of the design, which ensured SSO would be securely multi-tenanted through IDAM.
-I quickly gained understanding of RHSSO, and passed this through my team and the wider organisation.
+- defending a proposal I devised that influenced a critical part of the design, which ensured SSO would be securely multi-tenanted through IDAM

 I help to maintain ViewComponent alongside other developers inside and outside GitHub.
 I aim to support other ViewComponent users quickly and efficiently, and I am regularly consulted on its use internally at FreeAgent.
 I have also contributed code to Rails, Grouparoo, and